-- 304. Studies in Literature and Film (5).
-Pr., EH 102.
-Comparisons of British and American books, stories, and films.
-Critiques the films for their literary values and evaluates the problems they present to writers and filmmakers.
-Focuses on specified genres, periods, directors, and writers. - 305.
-Advanced Expository Writing (5).
+305. Advanced Expository Writing (5).
 Pr., EH 101 and EH 102, with the required university English composition "C" average or higher.

 The practice and theory of expository writing; the command of language for clear and forceful communication of ideas.
-Attention given to practical composition, including research writing and writing in special fields. - 306.
-Business and Professional Writing (5).
+Attention given to practical composition, including research writing and writing in special fields.

+306. Business and Professional Writing (5).
 Pr., EH 101 and EH 102, with the required university English composition "C" average or higher.

-The essential skills of written communication in a business environment; report writing, letters, and other modes of business communication. - 307.
-Topics in English Language and Linguistics (5).
+The essential skills of written communication in a business environment; report writing, letters, and other modes of business communication.

+307. Topics in English Language and Linguistics (5).
 Pr., EH 102.

 Studies in the system, structure, and special areas of the English language.
 A topic-such as Regional and Social Dialects in Life and Literature, New Directions in Grammar, Selected Old and Middle English Texts, or Black English(es)-will be announced at each scheduling of the course.
-May be repeated once for credit when the topic varies. - 310.
-Contemporary Themes in Literature (5).
+May be repeated once for credit when the topic varies.

+310. Contemporary Themes in Literature (5).
 Pr., EH 102.
-The exploration of themes having modern-day interest through an examination of their treatment, stressing British and American literary works. - 315.
-Special Topics in Literature (5).
+The exploration of themes having modern-day interest through an examination of their treatment, stressing British and American literary works.

+315. Special Topics in Liter ature (5).
 Pr., EH 102.

 Focus to be announced at each scheduling of the course.
-May be repeated once for credit. - 325.
-The Short Story (5).
+May be repeated once for credit.

+325. The Short Story (5).
 Pr., EH 102.

-The development of the short story, particularly in America and England, from the early 19th century to the present. - 328.
-Introduction to Literary Genres (5).
+The development of the short story, particularly in America and England, from the early 19th century to the present.

+328. Introduction to Literary Genres (5).
 Pr., EH 102.

 The fundamentals and practice of literary analysis applied to the form and technique of a major literary genre-poetry, drama, or fiction-including the terminology and kinds of works specific to it.
-May be repeated for credit with a different genre as focus. - 336.
-Literature and Myth (5).
+May be repeated for credit with a different genre as focus.

+335. Literature and Myth (5).
 Pr., EH 102.

-A study of the sources and subsequent expressions of major archetypal myths in Western literature. - 336.
-The Bible as Literature (5).
+A study of the sources and subsequent expressions of major archetypal myths in Western literature.

+336. The Bible as Literature (5).
 Pr., EH 102.

 Historical-critical analyses of selected books from the Old or New Testament: what was their historical context, how were they composed, and what did they mean to their original audience?
 Specific texts or focus to be announced at each scheduling of the course.

-- 371. Authors and Topics in British Literature (5).
+Authors and Topics in British Literature (5).
 Pr., EH 102.

 Studies in British literary works focusing on subject matter, regions, ideas, techniques, or movements and ranging from the Arthurian legend to the Bloomsbury Group to the contemporary scene.
 The topic will be announced at each scheduling of the course.
-May be repeated once when the topic varies. - 372.
-Authors and Topics in American Literature (5).
+May be repeated once when the topic varies.

+372. Authors and Topics in American Literature (5).
 Pr., EH 102.

-Studies in American literary works focusing on subject matter, regions, ideas, techniques, or movements and rangingfiom Transcendentalism to Yoknapatawpha County to the contemporary scene.
+Studies in American literary works focusing on subject matter, regions, ideas, techniques, or movements and ranging from Transcendentalism to Yoknapatawpha County to the contemporary scene.
 The topic will be announced at each scheduling of the course.
-Maybe repeated once when the topic varies. - 375.
-Authors and Topics in British and American Literature (5). pro, EH 102.
+May be repeated once when the topic varies.

+Authors and Topics in British and American Literature (5).
+Pr., EH 102.
 Combined studies in British as well as American literary works focusing on trans-Atlantic subject matter, ideas, techniques, or schools and ranging from Puritanism to Romanticism and Realism to the contemporary scene.
 The topic will be announced at each scheduling of the course.
 May be repeated once when the topic varies.